redox-os/book/src/porting-applications.md

 - `template = "configure"` - Build with GNU Autotools/GNU Make using cross-compilation and dynamic linking.
 - `template = "cmake"` - Build with CMake using cross-compilation and dynamic linking.
 - `template = "meson"` - Build with Meson using cross-compilation and dynamic linking.
+- `template = "python"` - Install a Python `pip` project and cross-compile/dynamic link C/C++ dependencies if they have recipes
 - `template = "remote"` - Download the remote Redox package of the recipe if available in the [package server](https://static.redox-os.org/pkg/)
 - `template = "custom"` - Run your commands on the `script =` field and build (Any build system or installation process).